+44 (0)2080591059 [email protected]

 • Conducting risk-based due diligence on third parties before entering any partnership.

-• Educating on annual anti‑bribery training, including real‑world scenarios and certifications.
+• Educating staff through annual anti-bribery training, including real-world scenarios and certifications.

 • Auditing expense claims and gifts registers to detect and investigate irregularities.